FAQs

 How come there are less meal tickets than festival tickets?

 A small downside of our wonderful venue is that the kitchen is rather tiny, which makes mass catering a challenge.
 We used to limit the number of festival tickets to the number of people we could cook for, which meant that everyone could eat together but we also had to turn lots of people away.
 In the last few years, we’ve offered more festival tickets than meal tickets so that more people can join in the weekend but it does mean that some festival-goers have to find their own food for the weekend.
+We’re working on increasing the number of meals that we cook so that as many people as possible can share in the communal meal, if they want to.

 I haven’t got meal tickets, what other food options are available at the festival?